panglikesheep18/concerns-demand-about-minecraft-mario-mashup-pack/README.md

 ## Disclaimer: none of usable part of the mash-up pack is included even in multiple resporities i've created.
 Please look at QNA "Will you put contents from Super Mario Mash-up Pack there?" for details.

-This is about a concern, request and beg about Mojang and Nintendo that i want them to make Super Mario Mash-up Pack to multiple platforms (especially PC and mobile).
+This is about a request and beg about Mojang and Nintendo that i want them to make Super Mario Mash-up Pack to multiple platforms (especially PC and mobile).

-Despite me (i mean me there) being cancelled on Google, I would keep an update without making anyone angry.
+Despite me (i mean me there) being de-indexed on Google (which means the honepot is obviously working), I would keep an update without making anyone angry.

 # QNA
 ## Will you put contents from Super Mario Mash-up Pack there?